Excel-lent/ClooWrapperVBA/Readme.md

 ## VBscript sample.
 **Good news**: Yes!
 It is also possible to use the wrapper also from VBscript!
 <br>
 **Bad news**: You can obtain only configuration of the platforms and devices.
 The reason: VBscript uses variants for arrays.
-Of course it is possible to use object or ArrayList to set the arrays, but this will make the wrapper much complicated and is out of the target of the wrapper.
+Of course it is possible to use object or ArrayList to set the arrays, but this will make the wrapper much complicated and is out of the scope of the wrapper.
 <br>

 ## Helpful VBA functions.